This post first appeared on Flying Solo.

 Or you think about setting up a course or writing a book about your experiences, but look at all the high-profile solopreneurs out there hustling their butts off and sharing something similar to what you were going to share, so you curl back into your shell?

 Welcome to the green-eyed envy monster!
 To the “I’m not good enough”, “Who am I to …” “There’s no point in even trying” subtly evil self-talk.

-You are 100% normal when you have these confidence wobbles.
+These confidence wobbles are super common.
 Comparing yourself to others and finding yourself as wanting, is a huge part of being human.
 And it sucks!

 Comparisonitis is a disease that robs you of future success happiness by strangling action before you even begin.
 It is the close cousin of that other horrible disease that often afflicts small business owners – perfectionism.